• Home

 +

 Yes, Chicago allows retroactive "after-the-fact" permits, but it's expensive and risky.
-You'll pay 2-3x normal permit fees plus city fines ($500-$1,000 minimum).
-Inspectors will require access to hidden work—often meaning you tear out finished drywall to expose electrical wiring and plumbing for verification.
+You'll pay 2–3× normal permit fees plus city fines ($500–$1,000 minimum).
+Inspectors will require access to hidden work — often meaning you tear out finished drywall to expose electrical wiring and plumbing for verification.
 If they find code violations (common with unpermitted work), you must correct everything at your expense before permit approval.
-Common failures: undersized wiring, missing GFCI outlets, improper plumbing venting, inadequate structural support.
-The city can reject your retroactive permit entirely and require complete removal of non-compliant work, restoring the kitchen to its original condition.
-The process takes 8-12 weeks and typically costs $5,000-$15,000 including fees, corrections, and contractor time.
-We see this most often when homeowners try to sell—buyer inspections flag unpermitted work, forcing scrambles to legitimize renovations done years ago.
+The process takes 8–12 weeks and typically costs $5,000–$15,000 including fees, corrections, and contractor time.
 Much smarter and cheaper to get permits before starting work.

 What is Chicago's Express Permit Program for kitchen remodels?